Contractor Training

 Tackling these 'skills gaps' will be key to realising the opportunities and co-benefits that can come from adapting to climate change.
 This activity pilots a way to address this gap by offering a free practical skills training programme run on our behalf by TCV Scotland.

-The first events have tackled the topics of wetland restoration, woodland and fen management and urban greenspace improvements.
+The open events tackled the topics of wetland restoration, woodland and fen management and urban greenspace improvements.
 The programme will continue in 2026 with more practical, onsite training - as well as a series of short toolbox talks.

 Get Involved